Dear reader of ADxS.org, please excuse the disruption.

 The more severe the ADHD symptoms were, the lower the basal cortisol level was.
 Disorder of social behavior, on the other hand, was associated with increased basal cortisol levels and a decreased cortisol stress response.
 Impaired cortisol reactivity may reflect fearlessness and be associated with poor emotion regulation and inhibition of aggressive and antisocial behavior.51 Unfortunately, no unaffected individuals were included as controls.

 • 7-12 year old (mean: 10 years) children with oppositional defiant disorder (ODD) have reduced activity patterns of the autonomic nervous system or HPA axis.
 15 children with ODD, 31 children with ODD and AD, and 23 ADHD-only children were compared with 26 unaffected children.
 Cortisol response to competition-induced stress (non-relationship stress) was significantly reduced in ODD children with or without ADHD-HI and was equally normal in ADHD-only and unaffected children.
 Pulse rate was significantly decreased in ODD persons with ADHD with and without stress.
-ODD, ODD/ADHD-HI and ADHD-HI affected people all had equally significantly lower skin conductance values under stress.52 As MPH medication was not suspended for the study, the results are likely to be biased.
+ODD, ODD/ADHD-HI and ADHD-HI persons with ADHD all had equally significantly lower skin conductance values under stress.52 As MPH medication was not suspended for the study, the results are likely to be biased.
 That 17 of the 23 ADHD-HI-only children received MPH could explain the normalization of the stress-induced cortisol response.

 • Oppositional defiant behavior in ADHD correlated with aberrant cortisol responses to acute stress.53